-- Preparing to Tune: With the amplifier on, tap the TUNE switch.
-The 25 LED under POWER OUT (W) will start blinking indicating that the ATU is ready to perform a tune operation.
+Preparing to Tune: With the amplifier on, tap the TUNE switch.
+The 25/SWR LED under POWER OUT (W) will start blinking indicating that the ATU is ready to perform a tune operation.
 If the ATU MODE was in Byp (bypass) it will switch automatically to Man (manual) mode.
 The tune operation can be done in either Man or Auto (automatic) mode.
-Tap TUNE a second time if you wish to cancel the tune operation - Tuning: Apply 5 watts from the driving transceiver.
+Tap TUNE a second time if you wish to cancel the tune operation.

+• Tuning: Apply 5 watts from the driving transceiver.
 You will hear relays click as the ATU finds the best match and stop when it is done.
-The 25 LED will continue blinking throughout the tuning operation and stop when it is completed.
+The 25/SWR LED will continue blinking throughout the tuning operation and turn off when it is completed.
 The resulting SWR will be displayed.
 The SWR is displayed in the same way as the power output.
 For example, if the final SWR is 1.5:1 the 1, 1.2 and 1.5 LEDs will be lit.
 If you are not happy with the SWR, tap the TUNE switch again within 5 seconds.
 The ATU will do a second tune operation using smaller steps in the inductance and capacitance values.
 This process takes longer, but may result in a lower SWR.

-A You may launch a tune operation at any time while RF is applied.
+You may launch a tune operation at any time while RF is applied.
 The tune operation will start immediately if RF is present when you tap TUNE or it will start when you apply RF after tapping TUNE.
 The amplifier is inhibited during a tune operation, so only the RF drive from the transceiver will be present at the ATU and antenna connector until the tune operation is completed.

-• ATU Memories: The tuning solutions are stored in memory.
+- ATU Memories: The tuning solutions are stored in memory.
 When you return to a frequency again and transmit, the amplifier senses the frequency and the ATU will switch to the tuning solution in memory.
 Assuming you have not changed the antenna, the ATU will be ready to transmit almost instantaneously.
 The ATU has a large number of memory locations to store tuning solutions for many frequencies across the range of 1.5 to 60 MHz.
 Also, a separate set of memory locations is provided for each antenna connector.
-See Theory of Operation on page 30 for details.
-ATU memories may be cleared using the Utility program (see page 26).

-1 If you wish to QSY as quickly as possible to various frequencies without going through a tune operation, you can prepare the ATU by performing a tune operation on frequencies across each band.
-That will store the tuning solution so the KXPA100 will be ready in an instant without retuning when you return to that frequency.
-How many frequencies you will need to perform a tune operation on so the SWR is acceptably low on all frequencies depends upon the band and your antenna.
-Of course, this happens automatically in normal operation when you transmit for the first time on a frequency if the KXAT100 is in Auto mode.
-Doing it in advance simply avoids any delay for a tune operation the first time you transmit on a frequency.
+See Theory of Operation on page 36 for details.
+ATU memories may be cleared using the Utility program (see page 35). - If you wish to QSY as quickly as possible to various frequencies without going through a tune operation, you can prepare the ATU by performing a tune operation on frequencies across each band.
+That will store the tuning solution so the KXPA100 will be ready without retuning when you return to that frequency.
+The number of frequencies you will need to perform a tune operation on so the SWR is acceptably low on all frequencies depends upon the band and your antenna. - Antenna Switching: Hold ANT to switch between the ANT 1 and ANT 2 rear panel connectors.
+The ATU will store the selected antenna in memory for each band and return to it automatically when you return to that band.